 306 – Attendance

 Prompt and regular attendance at work is required of all Harris County Sheriff’s Office (HCSO) employees.
-Each employee is required and expected to work full scheduled duty shifts.
-[CALEA Standard 26.1.1]
+Each employee is required and expected to work scheduled duty shifts in full.

-An absence from work will be charged to the employee as either authorized or unauthorized and will be supported by appropriate documentation.
+An absence from work will be charged to the employee as either authorized or unauthorized and must be supported by appropriate documentation.